 Experience, Skill and Dedication Are the Keys to a Beautiful, Natural-Looking Lip Lift Result

 As long as the plastic surgeon takes the patient’s facial measurements and particular face type into consideration while performing upper lip surgeries, the surgeon can create the patient a natural-looking, well-balanced result.
 After a lip lift with Dr. Gabriele Miotto patients enjoy facial balance as well as fuller, more beautiful lips.

 Facial rejuvenation procedures that are frequently performed at the same time as a lip lift include:

 After about a week, patients can return to their normal activities.
-However, to ensure most of the residual swelling has diminished, patients need to wait at least eight weeks before they commit to any major social events.
+However, to ensure most of the residual swelling has diminished and the lip stiffness has subsided, patients need to wait at least eight weeks before they commit to any major social events.